rage/programming-23/data/part-10/2-access-modifiers.md

 * `add_ingredient(ingredient: str, amount: float, password: str)`
 * `print_recipe(password: str)`

-If the password argument to these methods is wrong, the methods should raise a `ValueError` exception.
+If the password argument given to either of these methods is wrong, the methods should raise a `ValueError` exception.

 If the password is correct, each method should call the relevant method in the parent class.
 Do not copy and paste anything from the MagicPotion class.